EXPLAINER-How to correctly re-export German tanks

 All German-built weapons of war come with an end use certificate that means their new owner needs Berlin's approval if it wants to pass on that weapon to another country.

-Re-export requests usually get the green light if the arms are set to go to other North Atlantic Treaty Oraganization (NATO) members or closely allied countries.
+Re-export requests usually get the green light if the arms are set to go to other North Atlantic Treaty Organization (NATO) members or closely allied countries.

 The approval is withheld under German law "if there is reason to assume that it would run counter to Germany's ambition to entertain good relations to other countries".